iannater/PasswordGenerator/README.md

 # Ian's Password Generator

 For this assignment we created a random password generator.
-It allows for the user to click a button and then ask series of questions in order to create the password for them.
+It allows for the user to click a button and then asks a series of questions in order to create a password for them.

 ## What I Thought About the Assignment